Connecticut Military and Veterans Benefits

 Connecticut Unemployment Insurance (UI): The Connecticut UI program provides temporary financial assistance for workers who are unemployed through no fault of their own.
 UI is a partial, short-term replacement of lost wages while workers are seeking other work and is not intended to be a permanent source of income.
 Benefits are not based on financial need.
 Employers pay all costs of the UI program.

 A claim should be filed as soon as possible after being separated from employment.
 Applicants may file a new claim online by going to the ReEmployCT, Unemployment System.
-For assistance filing, visit a Connecticut American Job Centers or contact the Consumer Contact Center.
+For assistance filing, please visit a Connecticut American Job Centers, or contact the Consumer Contact Center.

 Consumer Contact Center: